sissaschool/sportran/README.md

  - markdown2

 ### Installation
+  We provide two python packages.
+The core library and the command line interface are in the subdirectory `thermocepstrum`, while the GUI is in the `thermocepstrum_gui` subdirectory.
   You can simply pip-install thermocepstrum with `pip install thermocepstrum`.

   Alternatively:
   1. Clone this repository: `git clone https://github.com/lorisercole/thermocepstrum.git`
   2. Install the package with pip (dependencies will be automatically downloaded).
 For example: